 But hummus?
 Nah, that never gets old.

-Since I can’t get to Greece right now, one of the next best things is to make it fresh right in my kitchen.
-I haven’t made falafel in awhile, so I got to work on this easy baked falafel with TURMERIC!
+By far one of my favorite vegan Mediterranean recipes is falafel.
+I actually haven’t made falafel in awhile, so as soon as the craving hit, I got to work on this easy baked falafel with TURMERIC!

 Yes, friends, it’s as magical as it looks.

-I used Pompeian Organic Extra Virgin Olive Oil in the baked falafel because it gives it a rich, authentic flavor.
-When I do use olive oil, I make sure to use high-quality ones like those from Pompeian.
+Now these are baked falafel, so no deep frying over here, but I did still want to make sure they came out crispy and golden.
+I used Pompeian Organic Extra Virgin Olive Oil in these baked falafel because it gives it a rich, authentic flavor and helps them crisp up in the oven.
+When I use olive oil, I make sure to use high-quality ones like those from Pompeian.

-Since Pompeian is all about using trendy ingredients in the kitchen, I decided to use an unexpected ingredient in this baked falafel: turmeric!
+Since Pompeian is all about using trendy ingredients in the kitchen, I decided to use an unexpected ingredient in this baked falafel recipe: turmeric!
 We’ve already talked a lot about turmeric in this recipe for Turmeric Lemon Ginger Tea (my fave morning drink!), but here are some quick facts:

 - Traditionally used in Indian cooking